1) What is Māori music?

 8) Are all the Māori performers male?

-ANSWER: While some performances like the haka may traditionally be all-male, our Maori groups will always feature women as well- equally so most-times.
+ANSWER: Some performances like the haka may traditionally be all-male.
+However, our Maori groups will always feature women as well- equally so most-times.

-ANSWER: There is a lot of movement involved in the performance, but the best audience experience is to be had when the Māori performance is staged- either as a floor show or- better still- on a raised stage or platform.
+ANSWER: The performances involve a lot of movement.
+Even so, the audience experience is best when the Māori performance is in one place.
+That place can be a dance floor or on a raised stage or platform.

 ANSWER: Absolutely.
-Our Māori performers always include audience participation- unless they have been specifically instructed not to do this, of course!
+Our Māori performers always include audience participation- unless you specifically instruct them not to do this, of course!